GTPGllc/Ender-2-Pro-v427/README.md

  14. Single PLA Preheat.
 Temps are as follows: Hot-End 205c Bed Temp 65c.
  15. Thermal Runaway Protection Enabled.
  16. No ABL Probe Function is available, and there will not be at this time.
- 17. Disregard Section #17 if you buy the Ender 3 Pro motor cable set instead of using the motor cable adapter set
+ 17. Disregard Next Section if you buy the Ender 3 Pro motor cable set instead of using the motor cable adapter set
 ## If you decide to compile your own firmware, and use the motor adapters listed above, make sure you change the following settings in the firmware in Configuration.h
 1. ### Change #define INVERT_X_DIR false  to  #define INVERT_X_DIR true
 2. ### Change #define INVERT_Y_DIR false  to  #define INVERT_Y_DIR true